-The market participant's portion of the Global Adjustment depends on the amount of load that they have withdrawn from the IESO-controlled grid at each of its load facilities.
+The market participant's portion of the Global Adjustment depends on the amount of load that they have withdrawn from the IESO-controlled grid at each of its load facilities, as defined in Ontario Regulation 429/04.
 There are two methods for the distribution of the Global Adjustment.